Real-Time File Synchronization

 The server synchronization as a process is typically a part of a more complex workflow.
 The API should allow you to create, stop and pause synchronization jobs, modify synchronization parameters, get synchronization status reports, report errors.
 You need a centrally based API, so you could monitor and manipulate servers by contacting one access point, without the need to remotely access all servers.

-Resilio Connect restfull API
+Resilio Platform restfull API

 What’s the right solution?